Views expressed by the host documented to be almost always right 99.8% of the time.

 Meanwhile, the number of Republicans with at least a college degree has increased by just 3% in the same time period.

-1992, 28% of Republican and Republican leaning voters had at least a college degree.
+1992, 28% of Republican and Republican-leaning voters had at least a college degree.

-Today the share is 31%.
+Today, the share is 31%.

-So the Democrat number 37% who have a college degree.
+So the Democrat number, 37% who have a college degree, vote Democrat or lean that way, 31% Republicans.

-American voters in general, who have at least a college degree has gone up 10 points since 1992, 23 to 33%.
+American voters in general who have at least a college degree has gone up 10 points since 1992, 23 to 33%.

 But who's running the colleges, folks?

-I mean, what what are they not citadels of learning?
+I mean, they're not citadels of learning.

-In many examples today.
+They're centers for indoctrination in many examples today.

 Over at 538.